avipars/ImageConverter/README.md

 * Can save the negative of an image as well

-* Remove EXIF data - the new converted file will not contain any EXIF data
+* Removes EXIF data (automatically) - the new converted file will not contain any EXIF data

 * Allow user to rename the new file and chose where to save it via the dialogs

-Get File Info:
+## Get File Info:

 * Supports any file, not just images